 It forces you:

 - To cover ground that you might otherwise, in your enthusiasm, skip over

 - To clarify your thinking – it is almost impossible to get your plan onto paper until you have formulated it clearly

 - To justify your arguments, since they will be written down for others to see

 - To focus on the risks and potential for loss in your plans, as well as on the potential for profit and success.

 Avoid unnecessary pessimism.
 Be realistic, but don’t carry caution to extremes.
 If your proposal is realistic, have confidence in it.

 An objective assumes that you are going to make some effort to achieve it.
 Some objectives are quantifiable: if your aim is to sell 500 gadgets, sales of 480 are below target, while 510 units sold gives you reason to feel pleased with your performance.

 Other objectives cannot be quantified, which is all the more reason to document them so that you can clearly establish whether or not you have achieved them.

 Your business plan should contain the objectives, quantifiable and otherwise, that you have set for your business.
-Reading through your plan at regular intervals and comparing your performance to date with the objectives you set yourself one month, six months or two years earlier can help to focus your attention on the important things that need to be done if targets are to be achieved.
+Reading your business plan at regular intervals and comparing your performance to date with the objectives you set yourself one month, six months or two years earlier can help to focus your attention on the important things that to be done if targets are to be achieved.